yudswin/SnakeTheGame/README.md

 # SnakeTheGame
- Basic Snake game using C#
+ Basic Snake game using C# and playing on windows terminal.